Blu-Zea Resort – Inviting and unpretentious midrange option in the heart of classy Seminyak.

 - Other Facilities: Private mini-cinema, with DVDs from the reception.
 Tour agency.

-Blu-Zea Resort by Double-Six – Food and Drink
+Blu-Zea Resort – Food and Drink

 - Restaurants & Bars: The Beach Restaurant – Alongside the pool ‘beach’, where breakfast is served in the mornings and other meals through the day.
 Long menu, hearty serves, and vibrant background music. • Sunken Pool Bar – For ice-cream, tapas, cocktails, and coffee.
 Popular for extended happy hours and animated bingo. • Coconut Bar – In a petite traditional hut specializing in signature cocktails, especially those made from coconut and pineapple.